 BEFCOR will need copies of the bank’s loan documents, supporting documentation of all project costs funded and concurrence that no “unremedied adverse change” is evident.

-• The lender’s loan term must be at least 7 years for a 10-year 504 loan and at least 10 years when the 504 loan term is 20 years.
+- The lender’s loan term must be at least 7 years for a 10-year 504 loan and at least 10 years when the 504 loan term is 20 or 25 years.

 A FEW OTHER REQUIREMENTS…